-Many would have us emphasize living in the now.
-Let the past be the past, and let the future happen when it will.
-But what about transitions?
-A transition adds complications.
+"Tradition!" celebrates a famous song from Fiddler on the Roof.
+What about Transition!?
+Transitions also are times of celebration.
 Adolescence tends especially to invite transitions: from middle school to high school, from high school to whatever comes next, from living at home to living outside of the family cocoon, and again from the safety of a college campus out into the world of independent living and work.

-Paradoxically, focusing on now during a life transition includes facing two challenges: letting go of the past and embracing the future.
+Paradoxically, a life transition requires embracing two challenges: letting go of the past and embracing the future.

 What are transitions?